scoconno/scoconno.github.io/self/causation/notes.md

 Parallelism:
 : the view that the mind and the body act "in parallel," but never casually interact directly.
 Versions of this view were defended by Malebranche and Leibniz in response to problems they saw with Descartes' substance dualism.
 In different ways, both claim that God explains why mind and body act in parallel, e.g., God causes your hand to move to the Ben & Jerry's when you desire ice-cream.
 Your desire is not the cause of the movement.
 God is.
 He ensures that your body moves as you wish it to.

-Epiphenomenalism:
-: the view that only the body has causal powers, but the mind is causally inert, i.e., the view that mental events cannot cause physical events.
-Version of this view are defended by those who agree that our minds and bodies are numerically distinct---either different substances or different properties---but deny either that God exists or that he causes our bodies to act in parallel with our wishes.
-On this view, we are akin to passengers in our bodies unable to influence or control it (even though we might delude ourselves that we can.)

 Reductionism:
 : the view that the mind just is the body, and so whatever causal efficacy the physical has, the mental also has.
 This is the view of those who defend the identity theory of the mind.
 If mental states are identical to psycho-neural states, mental causation is not mysterious at all.

+Epiphenomenalism:
+: the view that only the body has causal powers, but the mind is causally inert, i.e., the view that mental events cannot cause physical events.
+Versions of this view are defended by those who agree that our minds and bodies are numerically distinct---either different substances or different properties---but deny either that God exists or that he causes our bodies to act in parallel with our wishes.
+On this view, we are akin to passengers in our bodies unable to influence or control it (even though we might delude ourselves that we can.)

-The main problem we will focus on is called the *causal exclusion argument*, which claims that mind is excluded from playing any causal role if the mental is distinct from the physical.
+The main problem we will focus on is called the *exclusion argument*, which claims that mind is excluded from playing any causal role if the mental is distinct from the physical.
 If the argument succeeds, we will either have to accept that the mind is not something distinct from the brain, or, if we insist that they are so distinct, agree with the epiphenomenalist that we have no power over our bodies.
 Neither option seems a good one!

 ## Causation
 To motivate the causal exclusion argument, we need to first talk generally about causation.
 Causation is standardly taken as a relation that holds between two events, whereby the first event, e1, is the cause of the second event, e2.
 Examples include: the cue striking the cue ball is the cause of the ball moving, the heat radiating from the heater is the cause of the temperature rising, the wind blowing is the cause of the windmill turning, etc.